radical-cybertools/ExTASY/doc/pages/coam.rst

                     * UNAME
                     * ALLOCATION

-                The other parameters in the resource configuration are already set up to execute this workload successfully.
+                The other parameters in the resource configuration are already set up to successfully execute the workload in this example.
     ::

         REMOTE_HOST = 'archer.ac.uk'              # Label/Name of the Remote Machine